Drug Companies Are Putting Their Greed on Full Display as Inflation Reduction Act Turns One

 Yesterday marked the one year anniversary of the Inflation Reduction Act.
 Right now, millions of people are benefiting from the law’s provisions to drive down health care and prescription drug costs, but big drug companies and their allies are in the courts trying to dismantle the Inflation Reduction Act’s core provision of giving Medicare the power to negotiate lower drug prices.

-Merck, Bristol Myers Squibb, Johnson & Johnson-owned Janssen Pharmaceuticals, Boehringer Ingelheim, AstraZeneca, and Novartis, as well as mega lobbying groups PhRMA and the US Chamber of Commerce, have sued the federal government in an effort to stop Medicare from negotiating for lower prescription drug prices — the most popular provision of the Inflation Reduction Act.
-The federal government filed a motion last week to dismiss the lawsuit brought by the Chambers to protect Medicare’s new negotiating power.
-Medicare negotiation is the most popular provision of the Inflation Reduction Act, with more than 80 percent of voters supporting the policy.
+Merck, Bristol Myers Squibb, Johnson & Johnson-owned Janssen Pharmaceuticals, Boehringer Ingelheim, AstraZeneca, Novartis, and Novo Nordisk as well as mega lobbying groups PhRMA (of which Amgen, Johnson & Johnson and others are members) and the US Chamber of Commerce (which represents AbbVie as a member), have filed meritless lawsuits against the federal government in an effort to stop Medicare from negotiating for lower prescription drug prices — the most popular provision of the Inflation Reduction Act.

 What’s At Stake?